sveawebpay/php-checkout/README.md

 The checkout supports both B2C and B2B payments, fast customer identification and caches customers behaviour.
 For administration of orders, you can either implement it in your own project, or use our new admin interface.

-The library provides entry points to Create Order, Get Order and for Updating Order.
+The library provides entry points to integrate the checkout into your platform and to administrate checkout orders.

 ### 1. Setup